 Contact Us and we will search for a better answer.

 What is Mello-Roos?

 In a Mello-Roos District, funds for financing public improvements and services are collected through a tax imposed on real property owners.
 These services may include streets, water, sewage, electricity, infrastructure, schools, museums, parks and police services for newly developing areas.
 Mello-Roos taxes are equally applied to all properties in the area, regardless of their value.
 The tax stays in effect as long as it is needed to pay for bonds, interest and administration costs, not to exceed 40 years.

 How much will my Mello-Roos payment be?

-The amount of the Mello-Roos tax may vary yearly, but it may not exceed the maximum amount determined with the district was created.
-If you purchase a new house with a subdivision, the maximum amount will be outlined in the public report.
+The amount of the Mello-Roos tax may vary yearly, but it may not exceed the maximum amount determined when the district was created.
+If you purchase a new house within a subdivision, the maximum amount will be outlined in the public report.

 When will my Mello-Roos payment be due?

 Mello-Roos payments are usually collected with your general property tax bill.

 What is a 1031 tax deferred exchange?